nithinpp69/react-native-circular-progress-indicator/README.md

 This component has a peer dependency on react-native-svg to draw the countdown circle. react-native-svg has to be installed and linked into your project.
 Follow [react-native-svg](https://www.npmjs.com/package/react-native-svg#installation) to install the dependency.

+This library also depends on `withPause` function from `react-native-redash`.
+If you have already installed `react-native-redash`, make sure the package version is at-least `v15.0.1`

 ## Installation

  Supported version: react-native >= 0.59.0